-The Key Bridge first opened to traffic in 1977, spanning the Patapsco River connecting Interstate 695 on the southeastern side of Baltimore (See Figure 1).
-It had annual average daily traffic of 33,195 vehicles in 2022 and an annual average weekday traffic of 38,014 vehicles.
+The Key Bridge first opened to traffic in 1977, spanning the Patapsco River connecting Interstate 695 on the southeastern side of Baltimore (see Figure 1).
+It had annual average daily traffic over 30,000 vehicles in 2023, including over 3,000 trucks per day.
 It was less heavily used than the Fort McHenry and Baltimore Harbor Tunnels running under the Patapsco River further north.
-While part of the Interstate Highway System, it is not part of the federally designated Primary Highway Freight System.

 Highway traffic could be rerouted through the Baltimore Harbor or Fort McHenry Tunnels or on Interstate 695 to the north of Baltimore City.
-Some larger vehicles, including all double-trailers, and most shipments of hazardous materials are not permitted in the tunnels, and trucks are not allowed through the Baltimore Harbor tunnel.
-See Figure 1 for a map of transportation facilities around Baltimore.
+Some larger vehicles, including all double-trailers, and most shipments of hazardous materials are not permitted in the tunnels, and trucks are not allowed through the Baltimore Harbor Tunnel.